runrig-coop/hedgerows/index.md

 ## Whither the Agricultural Commons?
 Although the commons had become a byword for free culture and open source software by the early 2000s, it was a hollow shell of the more ambitious program for the commons that persisted in other times and places.
-Perhaps it to be expected that Silicon Valley privacy advocates and East Coast legal scholars dialed back their rhetoric, at least in comparison to the more radical vision of the commons espoused by anti-imperialist thinkers at the time.
+Perhaps it is to be expected that Silicon Valley privacy advocates and East Coast legal scholars dialed back their rhetoric, at least in comparison to the more radical vision of the commons espoused by anti-imperialist thinkers at the time.
 By ommiting